-Simple technique of blacklisting keywords to place ads on relevant and appropriate content is not a fool proof solution.
+The simple technique of blacklisting keywords to place ads on relevant and appropriate content is not a foolproof solution.

 Ask any advertiser, “How do you handle Brand Safety?”
 Most of them will answer that they configure keywords by blacklisting the ones that are inappropriate or do not resonate with their brand’s image and philosophy.
 It appears very simple to handle.
 In reality, it’s not that straight.

-In this case, we found that the ads of this D2C brand were appearing on a channel which was promoting terrorism in India.
+In this case, we found that the ads of this D2C brand were appearing on a channel that was promoting terrorism in India.
 There were loads of videos spreading venom and talking anti-national.
-For any brand this is the worst of their nightmares.
+For any brand, this is the worst of their nightmares.
 Being a home-grown brand there was an added layer of patriotism and the brand felt like a ‘party in the crime’.

 mFilterIt’s superior Brand Safety solution, which has been precisely and specifically developed to manage Brand Safety, gets deeper than a keyword.
 It does a ‘scenario analysis’ where it senses the contextuality of the medium (channel) as well as the content (message) and only then allows the advertisement to be served, even if based on target parameters, the channel seems to be one of the most promising to find the audience.